Marketing research: History

 Having access to web data did not automatically provide companies with the rationale behind the behavior of users visiting their sites, which provoked the marketing research industry to develop new and better ways of tracking, collecting and interpreting information.
 This led to the development of various tools like online focus groups and pop-up or website intercept surveys.
 These types of services allowed companies to dig deeper into the motivations of consumers, augmenting their insights and utilizing this data to drive market share.

-As information around the world became more accessible, increased competition led companies to demand more of market researchers.
+As information around the world became more accessible, increased competition led companies to demand more from market researchers.
 It was no longer sufficient to follow trends in web behavior or track sales data; companies now needed access to consumer behavior throughout the entire purchase process.
-This meant the Marketing Research Industry, again, needed to adapt to the rapidly changing needs of the marketplace, and to the demands of companies looking for a competitive edge.
+This meant that the marketing research industry, once again, needed to adapt to the rapidly changing needs of the marketplace and to the demands of companies looking for a competitive edge.

-Today, marketing research has adapted to innovations in technology and the corresponding ease with which information is available.
-B2B and B2C companies are working hard to stay competitive and they now demand both quantitative (“What”) and qualitative (“Why?”) marketing research in order to better understand their target audience and the motivations behind customer behaviors.
+Marketing research has evolved alongside developments in information technology and increased access to digital data.
+Businesses operating in both business-to-business (B2B) and business-to-consumer (B2C) markets use quantitative and qualitative research methods to better understand target audiences and consumer behaviour.

 This demand is driving marketing researchers to develop new platforms for interactive, two-way communication between their firms and consumers.
-Mobile devices such as Smart Phones are the best example of an emerging platform that enables businesses to connect with their customers throughout the entire buying process.
+Mobile devices are an example of an emerging platform that enables businesses to connect with their customers throughout the entire buying process.

-As personal mobile devices become more capable and widespread, the marketing research industry will look to further capitalize on this trend.
-Mobile devices present the perfect channel for research firms to retrieve immediate impressions from buyers and to provide their clients with a holistic view of the consumers within their target markets, and beyond.
-Now, more than ever, innovation is the key to success for Marketing Researchers.
-Marketing Research Clients are beginning to demand highly personalized and specifically focused products from the marketing research firms; big data is great for identifying general market segments, but is less capable of identifying key factors of niche markets, which now defines the competitive edge companies are looking for in this mobile-digital age.
+As mobile devices increase in capability and use, the marketing research industry is incorporating them into data collection.
+Research firms use these devices to collect data on consumer impressions.
+Clients are requesting personalized and focused products from research firms.
+While large datasets are used to identify general market segments, niche market identification is used by companies for competition in the digital sector.